JackyFWong/JackyFWong.github.io/beyond/src/chapter_2.md

 That was addicting.

-Feeling the caress of Athar move away right before my very eyes is a feeling I will not forget.
+Feeling the caress of death move away right before my very eyes is a feeling I will not forget.
 And in the moment, I could do nothing but relish in the warmth of life that I was so starved of.
 The cries of my victim’s allies could not reach my senses, nor did I want to stop.